 Example 2.
 Text is exactly not

-I can ask the function to get me all orders but those that are late.
-For that, I will need a special comparison operator (<>) that means not equal to:
+Now let's do the opposite: get all orders but those that are late.
+For that, you will need a special comparison operator (<>) that means not equal to.
+Google Sheets FILTER function will return all rows where the contents of column E is opposite to a word Late:

 The SEARCH function will do just fine for my example since the text case is irrelevant: